Liquid Spot Treatment Application

 Okay, now that we know the basics of a spot treatment, let’s follow some examples.

 - Measuring cup (optional)

 - Blue marking dye (optional)

-- Surfactant (Not needed pre-emergent, necessary for post-emergent)
+- Surfactant (not used pre-emergent, necessary for post-emergent except for SpeedZone)

 Step 2: Mixing the Solution

 Example A: Label Rate is 2 fluid ounces per 1 gallon of water

 The label rate states to mix 2 fluid ounces of herbicide into 1 gallon of water.